Mechanisms of anomalous three-body loss in a population-imbalanced three-component Fermi gas: Results and Discussion

-Simulations repeated for a substantially smaller trap (cone with $L=30\,\mu\mathrm{m}$ and $R_1=R_2=15\,\mu\mathrm{m}$) show the same early-time behavior: The average loss initially remains below three (heating).
-Later on, as the densities decrease, the average loss approaches three atoms or slightly exceeds it, corresponding to a small negative energy balance (net cooling) as more kinetic energy is carried out of the system than is deposited.
-Taken together, these trends point to net energy deposition (heating) under typical conditions, with deviations toward slight cooling only in the smallest trap at low densities.
+Simulations repeated for a substantially smaller trap (cone with $L = 30\,\mu$m and $R_1 = R_2 = 15\,\mu$m) show the same early-time behavior: The average loss initially remains below three (heating).
+At later times, as the densities decrease, the average loss approaches three or slightly exceeds it, corresponding to a small negative energy balance (net cooling), since more kinetic energy is carried out of the system than is deposited.
+Taken together, these trends indicate net energy deposition (heating) under typical conditions, with departures toward slight cooling only in the smallest trap at the lowest densities.

 The limited average loss arises because a newly formed dimer typically undergoes only one or two secondary collisions before its kinetic energy falls below the escape threshold, after which it remains confined.
-Since, on average, fewer than three atoms escape per recombination event, not all of the released binding energy leaves the trap.
-The remaining energy is retained as kinetic energy by trapped dimers and atoms, heating the gas and driving evaporative loss.
-Consequently, the loss observed in Ref.~\cite{Schumacher2023} could be the result of a combination of secondary (and higher-order) collision-induced ejecta and evaporation over the trap barrier.
+Thus, fewer than three atoms escape per recombination event on average, and not all of the released binding energy leaves the trap.
+The remaining energy is retained as kinetic energy of trapped dimers and atoms, heating the gas and driving evaporative loss.
+Consequently, the enhanced losses observed in Ref.~\cite{Schumacher2023} could stem from a combination of secondary (and higher-order) collision-induced ejecta and evaporation over the trap barrier.

 It is also tempting to speculate that, because the different spin-pair channels in our three-component gas occupy distinct interaction regimes, energy deposited by secondary collisions will heat them at different rates, potentially giving rise to spin-dependent temperature imbalances.
 In particular, the 1--3 pair resides very close to the unitary limit, where two-component Fermi gases are known to exhibit an anomalously large specific heat capacity $C_V$ near the superfluid transition at degeneracies close to that used in the experiment \cite{Wyk2016,Ku2012}.
 Even a modest fraction of the recombination binding energy deposited into that channel will therefore produce only a small temperature increase, whereas the 1--2 and 2--3 pairs, lying further from unitarity, have more normal heat capacities and would heat more readily under the same energy input.
 As a result, secondary collisions could not only drive overall heating, but also amplify temperature differences between spin components, a mechanism that could help explain why samples with a majority of spin-2 atoms in~\cite{Schumacher2023} exhibited higher apparent loss rates.